Kai375/Stock/README.md

 * isFresh method: Gets a Date object 'd' as a parameter, and returns true if in this date the FoodItem object is fresh (Expiry date <= some FoodItem object <= Production date).
 Return false otherwise.

-* toString method: Returns a formatted food item string (one line)- FoodItem: milk CatalogueNumber: 1234   ProductionDate: 14/12/2019    ExpiryDate: 21/12/2019    Quantity: 3.
+* toString method: Returns a formatted food item string.

 * olderFoodItem method: Gets an 'other' FoodItem object as a parameter, and returns true if the object that the methood is called upon had been produced before the object that received as a parameter.

 * howManyItems method: Gets an integer value (currency) and returns the number of (same) *available* items that can be Purchased with it.